 The beginnings of building the Gothic parish church in Międzyrzecz, which was under the royal patronage, probably took place in the 14th century, although the local parish existed at least since 1232, when the local priest was mentioned.
 The intensification of construction or repair works could take place in the fifteenth century, when there was a lot of information about the founded altars: Holy Trinity in 1440, the Brotherhood of the Poor in 1468 and the Assumption of the Blessed Virgin Mary in 1479.

 In 1474 an army of King Matthias Corvinus invaded Międzyrzecz.
 After this tragedy, the church was rebuilt with the help of the castle staroste in 1474-1479.
-Perhaps it was only then that the nave was built, added to the older chancel with the sacristy was created (the order in which the nave and presbytery were built is disputed), while the church vaults, gables and the upper floor of the sacristy were erected at the end of the 15th century and at the beginning of the 16th century.
+Perhaps it was only then that the nave was built, added to the older chancel with the sacristy (the order in which the nave and chancel were built is the subject of dispute), while the church vaults, gables and the upper floor of the sacristy were erected at the end of the 15th century and at the beginning of the 16th century.

 The Gothic church was erected as a building orientated towards the sides of the world, made of bricks in the southern part of the medieval town, close to the city fortifications.
 At the end of the Middle Ages, it reached the form of a hall building (central nave and two aisles of equal height) with a straight presbytery to the east and a 16th-century sacristy from the north.
 It was covered over all three main elements with gable roofs.
 The external façades of the nave and the presbytery were fastened with buttresses, while the south-eastern buttress of the nave was strangely arranged, as the only corner one perpendicular to the church, not diagonal.
 This could suggest the existence of a building once around the south wall of the presbytery.
 Characteristic was the central buttress at the eastern wall of the chancel, a motif used in the 14th century in the chapels of the Kraków and Wrocław cathedrals, and in Wielkopolska adopted in the collegiate church in Szamotuły and then in the parish churches in Wronki, Kamionna or Wągrowiec.